-The implementation of D2M/DTT2M is to be considered keeping in view the international experiences, investment requirements, and present broadcasting scenario of the country where terrestrial transmission is provided only by public broadcaster and many alternate delivery platforms are available to consumers to access TV broadcasting services.
+The implementation of D2M is to be considered keeping in view the international experiences, investment requirements, and present broadcasting scenario of the country where terrestrial transmission is provided only by public broadcaster (where subscription is dwinkling) and many alternate delivery platforms (e.g., OTT, with an increasing subscription) are available to consumers to access TV broadcasting services.
 This report tries to summarize the candidate technologies for DoT to help make that determination.